On This Page

 Hobbiton Movie Set

 The Shire from Lord of the Rings/Hobbit films, preserved in Matamata (2.5 hours south).
-Tours cost about NZ$120 for the standard 2.5-hour set tour; transport from Auckland or lunch combos push the total into the NZ$250–$300+ range.
+Tours cost around $71 / NZ$119 ($77 / NZ$128 from 1 Apr 2026) for the standard 2.5-hour set tour; transport from Auckland or lunch combos available.
 Includes guided walk through hobbit holes, Green Dragon Inn, and gardens.
 Book weeks ahead—very popular.
 Tours depart throughout the day.
 Self-drive gives flexibility.
 Essential for LOTR fans, others may find it touristy.
 The set is genuinely impressive and well-maintained.

 Waiheke Beaches

 Beyond wineries, Waiheke has beautiful beaches.
 Onetangi Beach is the longest—golden sand, good surf.
 Palm Beach is sheltered and family-friendly.
 Oneroa is the main town with shops and cafés.
 Beaches are free.
-Swimming December-March when water warms up (18-20°C).
+Swimming December-March when water warms up (18-20°C / 64-68°F).
 Less crowded than Auckland's city beaches.
 Combine beach time with wine tasting.
 Bring towel and sunscreen—sun is intense.

 West Coast Black Sand Beaches